Women's Army Corps: Disbanded

 In 1976, the Women's Officer Candidate School program at Fort McClellan was merged with the Officer Candidate (Branch Immaterial) program at Fort Benning.
 In the fall of that year the first female cadets started at West Point.
 The OCS program graduated the first female Army officers before the first West Point cadets graduated in 1980.

-The WAC as a branch was disbanded in 1978 and all female units were integrated with male units.
+The WAC as a branch was disbanded on 20 October 1978 and all female units were integrated with male units, at that time the WAC had 52,996 members.
 Women serving as WACs at that time converted in branch to whichever Military Occupational Specialty they worked in.
 Since then, women in the US Army have served in the same units as men, though they have only been allowed in or near combat situations since 1994 when Defense Secretary Les Aspin ordered the removal of "substantial risk of capture" from the list of grounds for excluding women from certain military units.
 In 2015 Jeanne Pace, at the time the longest-tenured female warrant officer and the last former member of the WAC on active duty, retired.
 She had joined the WAC in 1972.

+Ranks

-WAAC ranks
+WAAC

-Originally there were only four enlisted (or "enrolled") WAAC ranks (auxiliary, junior leader, leader, and senior leader) and three WAC officer ranks (first, second and third officer).
+Originally there were only four enlisted (or "enrolled") WAAC ranks (auxiliary, junior leader, leader, and senior leader) and three WAAC officer ranks (first, second and third officer).
 The Director was initially considered as equivalent to a major, then later made the equivalent of a colonel.
 The enlisted ranks expanded as the organization grew in size.
 Promotion was initially rapid and based on ability and skill.
 As members of a volunteer auxiliary group, the WAACs got paid less than their equivalent male counterparts in the US Army and did not receive any benefits or privileges.

 WAAC organizational insignia was a Rising Eagle (nicknamed the "Waddling Duck" or "Walking Buzzard" by WAACs).
 It was worn in gold metal as cap badges and uniform buttons.
 Enlisted and NCO personnel wore it as an embossed circular cap badge on their Hobby Hats, while officers wore a "free" version (open work without a backing) on their hats to distinguish them.
 Their auxiliary insignia was the dark blue letters "WAAC" on an Olive Drab rectangle worn on the upper sleeve (below the stripes for enlisted ranks).
 WAAC personnel were not allowed to wear the same rank insignia as Army personnel.
 They were usually authorized to do so by post or unit commanders to help in indicating their seniority within the WAAC, although they had no authority over Army personnel.